 - Very large company: you may take increased responsibility for tendering for new work and finding new clients.

 Your career path will also depend on your background and training.
-There are likely to be more opportunities open to you and you will have greater freedom to move into other areas and fields of work, if you have, for example:
+There may be more opportunities available, and you may have greater freedom to move into other related areas of work, if you have:

 - specialist knowledge and experience in areas beyond pure design.

-It is a good idea to get as much experience as possible, particularly in project management, in order to maximise your desirability as an employee.
+It's a good idea to get as much experience as possible, particularly in project management, in order to maximise your career prospects.
 This is particularly important for work in smaller companies, where roles involving purely exhibition design are few and far between.